VoidMats/System-Manual/system-manual-linux.md

 $ lsblk                                         #
 $ df -h                                         #
 ```
+* If the /var is on a separate partition, it's important that cache is cleared time to time.
+Run 'sudo apt-get clean'

 ### Install/Uninstall .deb package
 Verify that the file does not have any external changes.
 For this you will need an SHA-256 file which could be used to do a checksum.
 This will of course not 100% garantie that the file is valid.